alanqchen/Bear-Blog-Engine/README.md

 ## Features

 * SEO and performance optimized
-* WYSIWYG online mardown-based editor
+* WYSIWYG online markdown-based editor that also supports embeds
-* Support for one admin user and multiple editor users
+* Support for multiple admin and editor users
 * Support for hidden/draft posts

 # Using Bear-Post